stoneyrh/gSOAP/gsoap/samples/wcf/Basic/Http/README.txt

 INSTRUCTIONS

-Install the WCF samples: Windows Communication Foundation (WCF) and Windows Workflow Foundation (WF) Samples for .NET Framework 4.
+Install the WCF samples by downloading the "Windows Communication Foundation (WCF) and Windows Workflow Foundation (WF) Samples for .NET Framework 4." from the Microsoft download site (you may have to search).

 You should have: